open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecaffinitypodantiaffinitypreferredduringschedulingignoredduringexecutionindex">preferredDuringSchedulingIgnoredDuringExecution</a></b></td>
         <td>[]object</td>
         <td>
-          The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
-The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred.<br/>
+          The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecaffinitypodantiaffinityrequiredduringschedulingignoredduringexecutionindex">requiredDuringSchedulingIgnoredDuringExecution</a></b></td>
         <td>[]object</td>
         <td>
-          If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.
-If the anti-affinity requirements specified by this field cease to be met at some point during pod execution (e.g. due to a pod label update), the system may or may not try to eventually evict the pod from its node.
-When there are multiple elements, the lists of nodes corresponding to each podAffinityTerm are intersected, i.e. all terms must be satisfied.<br/>
+          If the anti-affinity requirements specified by this field are not met at scheduling time, the pod will not be scheduled onto the node.<br/>
         </td>
         <td>false</td>
       </tr></tbody>